 - A1.
 Any violation of College rules regarding the operation and parking of motorized vehicles. - A2.
-Complicity Association with a violation of College policy (in contrast to direct involvement or perpetration), either by presence when the violation is committed or non-reporting of the act(s), can result in judicial referral.
+Complicity Association with a violation of College policy (in contrast to direct involvement or perpetration), either by presence when the violation is committed or non-reporting of the act(s), can result in a judicial referral.
 Students who anticipate or observe a violation of college policy are expected to, as a minimum action, remove themselves from the situation and are strongly encouraged to report the violation. - A3.
-Quiet Hours Residence hall quiet hours are from 10pm-8am Sunday-Thursday and 12:00am-8:00am Friday and Saturday.
-24 hour quiet hours are in place each semester from 8:00pm on the day before final exams begin until the end of the last exam. - A4.
+Quiet Hours Residence hall quiet hours are from 10pm-8am Sunday-Thursday and 12:00am-8:00 am Friday and Saturday.
+24-hour quiet hours are in place each semester from 8:00 pm on the day before final exams begin until the end of the last exam. - A4.
 Visitation Any violation of college rules regarding visitation in residential facilities. - A5.
 Removal of Room Furnishings All furnishings assigned to a residence hall room must remain in that room.
-Additionally, lounge furniture must remain in the lounges and may not be taken to individual residence hall rooms. - A6.
+Additionally, lounge furniture must remain in the lounges and may not be taken to individual residence hall rooms.

+- A6.
 Failure to Report Maintenance Concerns It is the responsibility of the resident to report maintenance concerns in his/her room. - A7.
-Pets Pets, with the exception of fish (10 gallon tank maximum), are not permitted in the residence hall. - A8.
+Pets Pets, with the exception of fish (10-gallon tank maximum), are not permitted in the residence hall. - A8.
 Improper Check-Out When vacating your residence hall room, you must check out with your Resident Assistant or the Resident Director and turn in your key. - A9.
 Unauthorized Move You must obtain the permission of the Residence Director before moving from one residence hall room to another. - A10.
 Failure to Attend Mandatory Meeting Periodically throughout the year, the Residence Life Staff will hold mandatory floor and building meetings.
-Residents are required to attend these meetings.
+Residents are required to attend these meetings. - A11.

-- A11.
 Solicitation Solicitation without permission is prohibited in the Residence Halls. - A12.
-Objects in Windows No items may be hung in residence hall windows except for the actual window dressings placed there by the College.
+Objects in Windows- No items may be hung in residence hall windows except for the actual window dressings placed there by the College or a window curtain that is fire retardant and UL approved.
 Any other items are prohibited.
-This includes removing windows as well. - A13.
-Smoking Smoking in any form is prohibited in any campus building including all residence halls.
-Additionally, tobacco may not be used within 15 feet of the entrance to any building.
-This includes but is not limited to e-cigs, vaporizers, hookahs, and cigarettes. - A14.
-Possession of Objects Prohibited in the Residence Halls The following objects are prohibited in residence hall rooms: all heat generating items or items that have an open flame.
-This includes but is not limited to hot plates, coffee pots, Keurig's, toasters and toaster ovens, candles, incense, space heaters and irons. - A15.
-Traffic and Parking Violations Individuals who have exceeded three traffic and parking violations per semester that have been issued by Public Safety.
+This includes removing windows as well. - A14.
+Possession of Objects Prohibited in the Residence Halls The following objects are prohibited in residence hall rooms: all heat-generating items or items that have an open flame.
+This includes but is not limited to hot plates, toasters and toaster ovens, candles, incense, and space heaters. - A15.
+Aggravated Traffic and Parking Violations Individuals who have three or more traffic and parking violations that are unpaid per semester that have been issued by Public Safety.